postazure/concourse-manifest-validator/README.md

 # Concourse Manifest Validator

- Validate that you have defined all of the resources that your jobs are depending on.
+ Validates that you have defined all of the resources that your jobs are depending on.
+ Validates that all declared resources are consumed.

 ### Run using command
 `$ validate_manifest /path/to/file.yml`